 Results of the trial revealed that overall, all cancerous tumors disappeared in 34 (94.4%) patients.

 At 2 years after treatment had ceased, 91.7% of the patients were still alive and 80.6% had no disease progression.
 A year later, 80% of the women were still alive and 73.8% had no disease progression.

 In comparison, the researchers note that cisplatin-based CRT currently decreases mortality risk by 30-50% for patients with locally advanced cervical cancer who are undergoing radiotherapy.

 Commenting on the findings, the study authors say:

 “To the best of our knowledge, the current study is the first to reveal that a target agent is safe and has promising activity against locally advanced cervical cancer when combined with CRT.”

 Based on their findings, the researchers say the combination of erlotinib and CRT warrants further investigation and this should involve the assessment of other potential biomarkers.

 “In this context, a recent study has identified EGFR mutations in 36% of cases of squamous cell cervical cancer,” they add.

-“However, this observation requires further confirmation and needs to be coupled with a thorough molecular characterization of cervical cancer to implement rational and efficacious targeted therapy for this disease.”
+“However, this observation requires further confirmation and needs to be coupled with a thorough molecular characterization of cancer to implement rational and efficacious targeted therapy for this disease.”